Akaixz/CALIBER-Damage-Overhaul-Updated/README.md

 The default ammo damage balance is based on my Unleveled Commonwealth mod (check the suggested mods section below), but SCOURGE or Hardcore Health Overhaul will still be better than vanilla.

 ## Pros Compared To True Damage
-Doing things while the game is running introduces some hurdles and restrictions (mostly on data crunching), so while True Damage is a good mod, it has its restrictions and a vital bug [shown here](https://youtu.be/re3UGfGrUK8?si=GTQi6WXRk0hOwDcR&t=607), which can be annoying.
-The pros this mod offers are as follows:

 - The damage modifier attachment options many mods offer keep working as they were intended to.
 - Ammo type modifications like "hollow points" and "armor piercing" ammo types function as intended, making using ammo types that increase your damage wortwhile instead of just pumping armor piercing.